Peter K. Enns, Amelia Goranson, Jake Rothschild, and Gretchen Streett

 Why Verasight Data Lead the Industry in Terms of Accuracy

 Several factors contribute to the accuracy of Verasight survey data.
 First, Verasight uses a variety of recruitment methods to ensure a representative panel.
 In addition to online targeting, Verasight uses probability sampling, including random address-based sampling and random person-to-person texting, to invite panelists.
 This multi-method approach improves accuracy, while also keeping Verasight prices comparable to (or less expensive than) nonprobability vendors.
 Second, Verasight panelists are verified via multi-step authentication, including providing an SMS response from a mobile phone registered with a major U.S. carrier (e.g., no VOIP or internet phones).
 Third, Verasight fairly compensates respondents for every survey taken (even if they end up being screened out), allows respondents to choose how they are compensated (Venmo, PayPal, gift card, pre-paid Visa card, or charitable donation), and never routes respondents from survey-to-survey.
-Our “Excellent” rating on Trustpilot shows how much Verasight panelists appreciate taking our surveys and being part of the Verasight community.
+Our “Excellent” rating on a reputable online reviews website shows how much Verasight panelists appreciate taking our surveys and being part of the Verasight community.

 Verasight is also an industry leader in data transparency.
 Verasight is a member of the American Association for Public Opinion Research Transparency Initiative and Verasight regularly archives nonproprietary survey data with the Roper Center for Public Opinion Research, where Verasight has received a 10/10 “Greatly Exceeds Requirements” Roper Transparency Score.